-This is a separate issue that was considered by Sir Cyril Chantler in his independent review on the effect on public health of standardised packaging.
+Standardised packaging is a separate issue on which the Government has yet to make a final decision.
+Sir Cyril Chantler, in the report of his independent review on the effect on public health of standardised packaging, considered this very issue.
 His report noted that ending open displays of tobacco in shops and other premises will not affect the exposure of young people to cigarette brand imagery at other times, such as when friends and family members who smoke take out their cigarette packets or leave them lying around.